FOI-Bioinformatics/CanSNPer2/README.md

 Output options:
   -o DIR, --outdir DIR  Output directory
-  --snpfile FILENAME    specify name of export and include called snp output --save_tree           Save tree as PDF using ETE3 (default False) --no_export           Add argument to stop default snpfile and snpcalled file output.
-  --summary             Output final SNP summary file and a tree with all called SNPs
+  --save_tree           Save tree as PDF using ETE3 (default False) --no_export           no file output (can be used if summary only is requested) --summary             Output a summary file and tree with all called SNPs

 Run options:
   --refdir              Specify reference directory